Devkelly-dot/simplefit_api_github/README.md

 On success, these endpoints will return a JSON object of the new lift / cardio / food's data

 On failure, it will return the first required field that the request body is missing

+### Update Lift Cardio Food
+Used to update information on a specific lift, cardio, or food object

+    Authorization Required
+    POST dayplan/<object>/<int:pk>/update/ (object = "food", "cardio", or "lift")

+Each object has a list of optional fields that you can send in your POST request body in JSON format

+Lift: "name","description","goal","weight","reps","complete","measurement"

+Cardio: "name","description","goal","complete","measurement"

+Food: "name","description","complete"